 - a kitchen scale (which will make our life a lot easier; read about our favorite kitchen scale used in Pronounce Skincare here)

-- about 4-6 lip balm containers – you can use old lip balm tubes and tins, or even a small jar if you had nothing else on-hand.
+- about 4-6 lip balm containers – you can use old lip balm tubes and even metal tins and a small glass jar, too.

 I highly recommend investing in a kitchen scale if you don’t already have one.
-They make life so much easier when making homemade lip balm, salves (homemade eczema relief salve by myself and soothing tooshie salve by Scratch Mommy), body butter, and moisturizer, and give the most consistent and accurate results.
+They make life so much easier when making homemade lip balm, salves, body butter, and lotion, and give the most consistent and accurate results.

-- 1 Tbsp (15g) organic beeswax pastilles (organic, filtered beeswax here)
+- 1 Tbsp (15g) organic beeswax pastilles (naturally filtered beeswax pastiles here)

 - 2 Tbsp (30g) organic shea butter (pure, raw, organic shea butter here)